-A Daiquiri with delicate notes of maraschino and anise.
+A deliciously clean and cleansing Daiquiri with delicate notes of maraschino and anise.

 The Doctor No.2 cocktail is also known as a Gretta Garbo (according to David A. Embury's 1948 Fine Art of Mixing Drinks), this consists of equal parts lemon juice, Swedish Punch and gin.